Ultimate Guide: Stand up Paddleboarding for Beginners - 2024

 Some will feature wood laminations such as bamboo or pine for decorative and structural reasons.

-• Performance: Hardboard (rigid) paddleboards can be more precisely designed and have higher performance.
+- Performance: Hardboard (rigid) paddleboards can be more precisely designed and perform better.

 Inflatable Paddleboard Pros